kahiemc/SQL_Project_Data_Job_Analysis/README.md

 Cloud tools and cloud based databases show up as some of the most in-deamnd and salary rewarding job skills amongst Data Analysts.
 SQL also continuously shows up as a must have in Data Analysts  roles as the highest demanded skill in the job market.

 ### Closing Thoughts
-This project dramatically enhanced my SQL skills abd gave valuable insights about the state of the Data Analyst job market.
+This project dramatically enhanced my SQL skills and gave valuable insights about the state of the Data Analyst job market.
 These insights have potential to act as a guide for prioritizing skills development and job search.
 This shows the importance of coninuously learning and adapting in the very competitve job market of data analytics.